Shahzeen Attari

-Shahzeen Attari is an associate professor at the O’Neill School of Public and Environmental Affairs at Indiana University Bloomington.
+Shahzeen Attari is a professor at the O'Neill School of Public and Environmental Affairs at Indiana University Bloomington.
 She studies how and why people make the judgements and decisions they do with regards to resource use and how to motivate climate action.
 In 2018, Attari was selected as an Andrew Carnegie Fellow in recognition of her work addressing climate change.
 She was also a fellow at the Center for Advanced Study in the Behavioral Sciences (CASBS) from 2017 to 2018, and received a Bellagio Writing Fellowship in 2022.

 Early life and education

 Shahzeen Attari was born in Mumbai, India and grew up in Dubai, United Arab Emirates.
 As she grew up, she witnessed first-hand how the desert transformed into a metropolis over the short span of time.
 In coming to understand the massive impacts humans can have on nature, Attari became drawn to work in the environmental sphere and human behavior.

-Attari studied physics and math at the University of Illinois Urbana-Champaign, earning her B.S. in Engineering Physics in 2004.
-Drawn to interdisciplinary research, she then went on to earn her M.S. in Civil and Environmental Engineering from Carnegie Mellon University in 2005, and her Ph.D. in Civil and Environmental Engineering & Engineering and Public Policy, also from Carnegie Mellon University.
+Attari studied physics and math at the University of Illinois Urbana-Champaign Grainger College of Engineering, earning her B.S. in Engineering Physics in 2004.
+Drawn to interdisciplinary research, she then went on to earn her M.S. in Civil and Environmental Engineering from Carnegie Mellon College of Engineering in 2005, and her Ph.D. in Civil and Environmental Engineering & Engineering and Public Policy, also from Carnegie Mellon.
 Her dissertation assessed how demand-side management methods can mitigate carbon emissions.
 She completed her doctorate in 2009.

 Research and career

-Attari is currently an associate professor at the O’Neill School of Public and Environmental Affairs at Indiana University Bloomington.
+Attari is a professor at the O’Neill School of Public and Environmental Affairs at Indiana University Bloomington.
 Previously, she was a postdoctoral fellow at the Earth Institute at the Center for Research on Environmental Decisions (CRED) at Columbia University from 2009 to 2011.